MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 For lists, the filters are displayed on a filter pane that appears to the left of the list when you activate it.
 For reports, batch jobs, and XMLports, the filters are visible directly on the request page.

-### Limitation for Option Fields
+### Filtering with Option Fields
 For "ordinary" fields that hold data, setup date or business data, you can set filters both by selecting data and by typing filter values, and you can use symbols to define advanced filter criteria.
 For more information, see [Entering Filter Criteria](ui-enter-criteria-filters.md#entering-filter-criteria).

-For options fields, however, you can only set a filter by selecting one or more options from a drop-down list of the available options.
+For fields of type **Option**, however, you can only set a filter by selecting one or more options from a drop-down list of the available options.
 An example of an option field is the **Status** field on the **Sales Orders** page.

 > [!NOTE]
 > When you select multiple options as a filter value, the relationship between the options is defined as *OR*.
 For example, if you select both the **Open** and the **Released** check box in the **Status** filter field on the **Sales Orders** page, it means that sales orders that are either open or released are displayed.